uga-rosa/cmp-dictionary/DOC.md

 #### document

-boolean, default: false
+boolean (default: false)

 If true, activate document using external command.
 See [document_command](#document_command)

 #### document_command

-string, default: 'wn %s -over'
+string (default: 'wn %s -over')

 This command is used above document feature.
-The `%s` will contain the candidate word.
+The '%s' will contain the candidate word.
-The default `wn` command is [wordnet](https://wordnet.princeton.edu/)
+The default 'wn' command is [wordnet](https://wordnet.princeton.edu/)

 #### async

-boolean default: false
+boolean (default: false)

 If true, perform the initialization in a separate thread.
 If you are using a very large dictionary and the body operation is blocked, try this.